django/deps/draft/database-computed-fields.rst

 --------

 Of the two features described in this DEP, readonly should be the simplest one.
-It boils down to the following: when a ``Field`` is marked readonly, Django will not write it in the database, ever.
+It boils down to the following: when a ``Field`` is marked readonly, Django will not write its value to the database, ever.

 It will be done by removing these field at the SQL compiler level.